Dunder Mifflin: Presence in real world

-The success of the show has led to the sale of actual products with the Dunder Mifflin logo as souvenirs.
-NBC sells branded T-shirts, mugs, calendars and other items at its website, as well as in the NBC store located in New York City.
+The show's success has led to selling actual products with the Dunder Mifflin logo as souvenirs.
+NBC sells branded T-shirts, mugs, calendars, and other items at its website, as well as in the NBC store located in New York City.
 In 2006, the website 80stees.com ranked Dunder Mifflin second only to Duff Beer from The Simpsons as the best fictional brand.

 At the first annual The Office convention in Scranton in 2007, fans who had paid for reserved seating at an "uncommon stockholders meeting" in the Mall at Steamtown received an annual report and complimentary ream of paper.
 A nearby elevator shaft is also decorated with the company logo.
-While the Scranton branch's address, 1725 Slough Avenue, does not actually exist (the street name was invented as a tribute to the original British version of the show, set in Slough, near London), the company logo can be seen two places in the city's downtown section outside the mall: on one of the pedestrian overpasses along Lackawanna Avenue, and a lamppost banner in front of City Hall.
+While the Scranton branch's address, 1725 Slough Avenue, does not exist (the street name was invented as a tribute to the original British version of the show, set in Slough, near London), the company logo can be seen two places in the city's downtown section outside the mall: on one of the pedestrian overpasses along Lackawanna Avenue, and a lamppost banner in front of City Hall.

-In November 2011, Staples Inc. announced that they would be selling their own product of manufactured paper under the "Dunder Mifflin" name, under license from NBC's parent company, Comcast.
+In November 2011, Staples Inc. announced that they would be selling their product of manufactured paper under the "Dunder Mifflin" name, under license from NBC's parent company, Comcast.
 The Dunder Mifflin products were produced and sold by Quill.com, a wholly owned subsidiary of Staples.
 The brand expanded its paper product line beyond manufactured paper in November 2012.

 In August 2022, the production held a convention at the Meadowlands in New Jersey.
 Dubbed "Dundercon", the event allowed fans to meet up with cast members from the show.